offen/docker-volume-backup/docs/reference/index.md

 # on how to do this can be found in the README.
 When providing multiple URLs or
 # an URL that contains a comma, the values can be URL encoded to avoid ambiguities.

-# The below URL demonstrates how to send an email using the provided SMTP
+# The following example URL demonstrates how to send an email using the provided SMTP
 # configuration and credentials.
+# Example: "smtp://username:password@host:587/?fromAddress=sender@example.com&toAddresses=recipient@example.com"

-# NOTIFICATION_URLS=smtp://username:password@host:587/?fromAddress=sender@example.com&toAddresses=recipient@example.com
+# NOTIFICATION_URLS=""

 # By default, notifications would only be sent out when a backup run fails
 # To receive notifications for every run, set `NOTIFICATION_LEVEL` to `info`